JohannesFKnauf/parti-time/README.md

 Partitioning implies:
 * no undeclared gaps
 * no double booking
-* 1 timeline per tracked dimension (location, occupation, ...)
+* 1 single timeline
 * strict order

 Otherwise keeping a partitioned timeline is similar to classical time-tracking.
-People use it to remember e.g.
-* how long they were working on which projects and occupations
+People typically use it to remember e.g. how long they were working on which projects and occupations.
-* which locations they visited
-* ...

 parti-time enables users to
 * keep their timeline in plain text
 * create reports about their working hours

-## A comment about the roadmap
+## Feature roadmap

-In experiment v1 we started with a baby-step in that direction: Time-slices are declared only by start timestamp instead.
-The end timestamp is implicit and is derived from the start timestamp of the following time record.

-In v1 we still lack the separation of dimensions, i.e. project, location, occupation are all part of the same time record.
-As a consequence, they are also tracked in the same file.

-### v1: The legacy YAML format

-In [```src/itest/resources/examples/v1_yaml/TimeTracker.sample.yml```](https://github.com/JohannesFKnauf/parti-time/blob/master/src/itest/resources/examples/v1_yaml/TimeTracker.sample.yml) you find a 2-day sample v1 time partitioning.
+Status quo:
+* tl file based reporting
+* editor support for tl files in emacs and vi

+2024-Q1:
+* Google Sheet append
+* tl lenses: Separate storage from tl editor view

+post 2024-Q1:
+* tt-like command line operations
+* Web App
+* Tightly scoped access tokens for untrusted customer devices

 ### v2: tl, the timeline DSL